pondurupurnachandrarao-cmd/JavaPrograms/README.md

 11. A java program that prompts the user to enter an integer and prints all prime numbers up to that number.

 12. A java program to generate the fibonacci sequence, where the first two values are 1 and 1, and each subsequent value is the sum of the preceeding two values.

+13. A java program to find the factorial of a given number.